fedhere/DSPS/HW4/README.md

 # 3. 667 students (and extra credit for 467)

 Problem 1 in [Hogg and Foreman-Mackey 2017](https://arxiv.org/pdf/1710.06068.pdf).
 You cannot choose: Gaussian, Poisson, or Binomial.
 Any other distribution is fine.
 Make sure that your chosen disrtibution has defined mean, variance, skewness, and kurtosis! (e.g. of a distribution with non defined is the Cauchy distribution, which is my favorite.
 Ask me why if you are curious!)
+You can find the "sampe extimated of the moments" [here](https://www.statisticshowto.datasciencecentral.com/method-moments/)